-Also wear a hat and gloves to keep your extremities warm.
+Also, wear a hat and gloves to keep your extremities warm.
 Invest in a pair of new runners for the winter.
-Trail runners are a good idea as they are more waterproof and often have better grip to deal with slippery surfaces.
+Trail runners are a good idea as they are more waterproof and often have a better grip to deal with slippery surfaces.

 Adapt to weather conditions

 In Ireland, it is possible to get 4 seasons in one day.
 Be prepared for all conditions.
 If it’s a windy day pick a routine where you start with the wind in your face and finish with the wind to your back.
 This prevents you from getting too cold when you are tired and you are nearing the end of your run.
 If it’s raining pick a route that may provide some shelter.
 Wear a light breathable rain jacket and a hat.
 On a dry cold winters day layer up and make the most of the dry day.

 A common mistake runners make while running in the winter is not hydrating.
 You lose almost as much fluid in the winter as you do in the summer when running.
 It is important to rehydrate before, during and after a run especially on longer distances.